Qualitatively distinct mechanisms of noise-induced escape in diffusively coupled bistable elements: Effective one-dimensional dynamics

 \section{Effective one-dimensional dynamics}

-To identify dominant driving factors of escape processes, we reduce the model to obtain effective one-dimensional dynamics.
+To identify dominant driving factors of collective escape, we develop a model-reduction approach to obtain effective one-dimensional dynamics.
 First, we consider a case where coupling is weak enough to assume independence among elements~\cite{SMderiv}.
-The $N$-variate Fokker-Planck equation (FPE) corresponding to our model~\eqref{eq:model.original} governs the evolution of the $N$-variate probability density function (PDF), $p_N(x_1, \dots, x_N, t)$.
+The $N$-variate Fokker-Planck equation (FPE) corresponding to our model [Eq.~\eqref{eq:model.original}] governs the evolution of the $N$-variate probability density function (PDF), $p_N(x_1, \dots, x_N, t)$.
 By marginalizing $p_N$ regarding $x_2, \dots, x_N$, the $N$-variate FPE becomes the evolution equation of the univariate PDF $p_1(x_1, t)$, which depends on the bivariate PDF $p_2(x_1, x_m, t)$ ($m \neq 1$).
-To resolve such dependencies among PDFs, which is known as BBGKY hierarchy, it is common to introduce the molecular chaos assumption, ignoring correlations among elements.
+To resolve such dependency among PDFs, which is known as BBGKY hierarchy, it is common to introduce the molecular chaos assumption, ignoring correlations among elements.
 More precisely, by assuming $p_2(x_i, x_j, t) \approx p_1(x_i, t) p_1(x_j, t)$, one obtains a closed evolution equation of $p_1(x, t)$ as follows:

 where $\aab{x} = \int x p_1(x, t) \d x$ denotes the expectation of $p_1$.
-The derived equation~\eqref{eq:nlinmffpe} involves the ``mean-field'' $\aab{x}$ and hence nonlinear in $p_1$.
-Accordingly, it is called a nonlinear mean-field Fokker-Planck equation (NlinMFFPE).
+The derived equation~\eqref{eq:nlinmffpe} involves the mean field $\aab{x}$ and hence nonlinear in $p_1$.
+Accordingly, it is called a nonlinear mean-field Fokker--Planck equation (NlinMFFPE).